arition/Kagari/readme.md

 - ```burst``` Keep refreshing and try to enter the checkout page when available (may failed due to unknown page structure)

 Click the extension icon to change modes

+Hint: Chrome dev tools -> network -> disable cache may help you to get the newest page